-A couple of weeks ago a friend of mine took me along with her to ride the slide at the ArcelorMittal Orbital inside London’s Olympic Park.
+A couple of weeks ago a friend of mine took me along with her to ride the slide at the ArcelorMittal Orbit inside London’s Olympic Park.

-The building was installed at the Olympic Park as another attraction for those who had come to witness the exciting events during the 2012 Olympics.
+The Orbit Tower was installed at the Olympic Park as another attraction for those who had come to witness the exciting events during the 2012 Olympics.
 Those visiting the park were able to purchase tickets and see the sheer size of the Queen Elizabeth Olympic Park for themselves.

 It was closed for some time and later reopened as a tourist attraction allowing people to see the city from another perspective – the views of the city are awesome!